cfjdoedens/drawsneeded/README.md

 <img src="man/figures/README-zero-errors-vary-cert-plot-1.png" width="100%" />

-As might be expected: if we can do with less certainty, then we need less draws.
+As might be expected: more certainty needs more draws.

 In raw numbers this looks like: